Our student leaders

 STUDENT REPRESENTATIVE COUNCIL (SRC)

-At Nailsworth Primary School the Student Representative Council (SRC) are a group of students elected by their peers to represent all students within our school.
-The SRC gives all students from F-6 a voice and provides opportunities to share ideas, tackle challenges and create change.
+At Nailsworth Primary School the Student Representative Council (SRC) are a group of students elected by peers, teachers and leaders to represent all students within our school.
+The SRC gives all students a voice and provides opportunities to share ideas, tackle challenges and create change.
 Student agency is about empowering students to be active agents in their own learning and be part of the decision-making process.

-An SRC rep is elected for 1 semester.
-Each class from Years 1-6 can elect 2 class representatives, 1 male and 1 female.
-Class teachers may ask students, who would like to self-nominate, to present a short speech to their class or another form of presentation to talk about why they would make a great SRC rep.
+Year 3-4 student leaders are elected for one semester.
+Class teachers invite students, who would like to self-nominate, to present a short speech to their class or another form of presentation with response to the following provocation: